stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 The declared list element type and maximum bound MUST NOT select the physical layout.

+Historical unsanitized lists may contain elements with different shapes.
+These lists use fixed concatenation when every element is fixed-width, even if their individual widths differ; otherwise, they use an offset directory.
+Heterogeneity does not itself require directory framing.

 ### Integer lanes

 All elements in an integer lane share one byte width, `W`, chosen to fit the element requiring the